CromwellCMS/Cromwell/website/docs/development/redirects.md

 ```

 #### Redirect's logic
 After accessing (opening) "/category/1" page, user will be redirected to "/category/2" page.
-Search engines will receive 301 http code if `"permanent": true` or 307 if `"permanent": false`, or you can provide your status code (to use 308 for example), see type declaration.
+Search engines will receive 301 http code if `"permanent": true` or 307 if `"permanent": false`, or you can provide your status code (to use 308 for example), [see TCmsRedirectObject in declarations](../api/modules/common.md#tcmsredirectobject).
 User's browser history will be replaced.

 #### Rewrite's logic
 When user visits "/about-us", even if there's no page defined by an active Theme, user will see "/post/1" page.
 Be careful with rewrites, they can make the same content to be available under two different routes (which is bad for SEO).
 In example above the content of "/post/1" page will be served under two routes.
 So additionally you may want to hide original page by adding another rewrite to 404 page: